 Who We Are

 We deal with all aspects of guest requirements which can include: airport transfers, ground transportation, racecourse admission and hospitality packages, side trips and a bespoke concierge service.
 Essentially - “Whatever you want, we will provide it”.
 In order to provide these services we work with a number of selected Hotels, Transport companies, Racecourses, Businesses and organisations.
 Our clients come from all countries and all occupations.
 We have party groups, social and racing clubs, other tour agent’s guests, couples, friend’s group’s, and VIP guests who regularly book with us.
 Our reputation is excellent, both with customers and the suppliers we work with to deliver the perfect racing package to our clients.
-We are also the ONLY official appointed guest management agent for Horse Racing Ireland and The Curragh and Leopardstown Racecourses.
+We are also the ONLY official appointed guest management agent for many Irish racecourses and Hotels.

 What Information about you do we collect